metacpan/metacpan-cpan-extracted/distros/O/OpenStack-Client/README.md

 # COPYRIGHT

-Copyright (c) 2015 cPanel, Inc.  Released under the terms of the MIT license.
+Copyright (c) 2018 cPanel, L.L.C.
+Released under the terms of the MIT license.
 See LICENSE for further details.